pecyanko/novelpost/README.md

 #### Association

-- has_many :users
+- belongs_to :users
-- has_many :novels
+- belongs_to :novels